MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad.md

 **AAD**).
 Doing so guarantees that Azure Data Explorer never sees the accessing principal's directory credentials, by using a two-stage process:

+1. In the first step, the client:
+    1. Communicates with the AAD service.
+    1. Authenticates to the AAD service.
-1. In the first step, the client communicates with the AAD service, authenticates to it, and requests an access token issued specifically for the particular Azure Data Explorer endpoint the client intends to access.
+    1. Requests an access token issued specifically for the particular Azure Data Explorer endpoint the client intends to access.
-2. In the second step the client issues requests to Azure Data Explorer, providing the access token acquired in the first step as a proof of identity to Azure Data Explorer.
+1. In the second step, the client issues requests to Azure Data Explorer, providing the access token acquired in the first step as a proof of identity to Azure Data Explorer.

-Azure Data Explorer then executes the request on behalf of the security principal for which AAD issued the access token, and all authorization checks are performed using this identity.
+Azure Data Explorer then executes the request on behalf of the security principal for which AAD issued the access token.
+All authorization checks are performed using this identity.

 In most cases, the recommendation is to use one of Azure Data Explorer SDKs to access the service programmatically, as they remove much of the hassle of implementing the flow above (and much else).
 See, for example, the [.NET SDK](../../api/netfx/about-the-sdk.md).
 The authentication properties are then set by the [Kusto connection string](../../api/connection-strings/kusto.md).
-If that is not possible, please read on for detailed information on how to implement this flow yourself.
+If that is not possible, continue reading for detailed information on how to implement this flow yourself.

 The main authenticating scenarios are: